MIEMHSE/circuitrylib/README.md

 # CircuitryLib

-**A Python library for creating and modelling various сircuit engineering system.**
+**A Python library for creating and modelling various сircuit engineering systems.**

 Author: The Profitware Group <S.Sobko@profitware.ru>

 ## Introduction

-This library provides interface for creating, modelling various сircuit engineering system including output to LaTeX and graphical representations.
+This library provides interface for creating and modelling various сircuit engineering systems.
+It provides output to LaTeX and graphical representations.
 It works with Python versions from 2.7.
 Other versions are not tested yet.

 ## Building